apache/apisix-website/blog/en/blog/2022/09/21/apache-apisix-v3-preview.md

 In addition to the OpenAPI standard mentioned above, many ecosystem plugins will be added in version 3.0, such as OpenFunction, ClickHouse, Elasticsearch, SAML, CAS, etc., to integrate more support for authentication, security, and observability.

-One of the exciting plugins, [workflow](https://apisix.apache.org/docs/apisix/next/plugins/workflow/), is about traffic scheduling you can do some granular processing at the traffic control level.
+One of the exciting plugins, [workflow](https://apisix.apache.org/docs/apisix/next/plugins/workflow/), is used for traffic scheduling: we can do some granular processing at the traffic control level.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \